SoftwareEngineeringToolDemos/FSE-2013-socialcde/README.md

 The website for this tool is here -
 <a href = "https://socialtfs.codeplex.com/"> SocialCDE </a>

+Please note that this repository is not the original repository for this tool.
+This repository is merely for hosting the tool on GitHub and I am not the original author of this tool.

 This repository was constructed by <a href="https://github.com/juzer10">Juzer Khambaty</a> of Team Onslow under the supervision of <a href="https://github.com/CaptainEmerson">Dr. Emerson Murphy-Hill.</a>